 Sales compensation plans are like virtual supervisors: They constantly tell your sales force what’s important.
 (Click to tweet.)
 The good news is that these plans work.
 However, that can also be the bad news, David says.
 If you have a poorly designed sales compensation plan, it will work, but it will work against your company’s overall goals.
 Suddenly, your “virtual supervisor” is reinforcing non-desirable behaviors.

 That’s why, when designing sales compensation programs, you need to know the underlying constructs and principles of successful programs.
 You should not wing it—get educated and pressure-test your plan before it goes into place.

 2. Sales compensation plans change often—and they should

 Ninety percent of companies make some changes to their programs each year, and David says this is how it should be.
 Plans need to change.

 All companies pass through relatively predictable growth phases, and you need to modify your sales compensation plan at each stage.
 The goal of fast-growing startups, for instance, is generally to encourage the sales force to sell whatever they can; the compensation package may offer a low base salary with high commissions.
 During a later phase, however, the company may need to focus sales efforts on very specific clients.
-As a result, the crediting and compensation systems must change.
+As a result, the sales crediting and compensation systems must change.

 While it’s important that you change your compensation plans yearly, it’s equally important that your automation systems anticipate these changes.
 You can’t simply build a rigid automation system through your IT department; you need a flexible system that can adapt to these cyclical changes.